-In this post I’ll look at why pipeline security matters.
-I’ll be following it up soon with a second post on the practical steps you can take to improve the security of your pipelines.
+In this post I’ll look at why pipeline security matters, and it’s followed by a second post on the practical steps you can take to improve the security of your pipelines.

 The dictionary definition of ‘production’ is ‘the action of making or manufacturing from components or raw materials, or the process of being so manufactured’.

 However, if you ask almost any software delivery team, they’ll tell you that ‘production’ is where the system runs with real data and real users.
 ‘Production’ is an environment; in fact, it’s the last in a series of environments (such as development, testing, staging, etc.) that are all used to deliver software.

 However, the side effect of this is that we can easily forget to treat the production line as a production system.